rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 To prepare for adding a custom UIPageControl, you need a way to track the current page from within PageView.

 To do this, you’ll declare a @State property in PageView, and pass a binding to this property down to the PageViewController view.
 The PageViewController updates the binding to match the visible page.

+#### Section 4 Add a Custom Page Control

+You’re ready to add a custom UIPageControl to your view, wrapped in SwiftUI UIViewRepresentable view.